romeerez/orchid-orm/docs/src/guide/columns-json-types.md

 }
 ```

-`number` and `bigint` types can be chained with the the same methods as numeric columns:
+`number` type can be chained with the the same methods as numeric columns:

 ```ts
 export class Table extends BaseTable {